 Let’s all do our part to #flattenthecurve and #slowthespread.

-- Arizona Department of Health Services: State current recommendations, the spread of disease by county, and other information.
+- Arizona Department of Health Services: Updated 4/13/2020 to include break down by zip code and other demographic information.
+State current recommendations, the spread of disease by county, and other information.

 - Get the latest Centers for Disease Control (CDC) and World Health Organization (WHO) updates here.